maxh/maxheinritz.com/_notes/entity-and-value-object.md

 }
 ```

 For a routing system built on top of geospatial database, we might have utility services like geocoding or direction routing that take addresses as input.
-This input will need to be serialized to be received in the system and possible stored as request logs or similar.
+This input will need to be serialized to be received in the system and possibly stored as request logs or similar.
 While the request object may be given a unique identifier, the addresses themselves does not need one and can be treated like any other serialized blob of data.
 A new request comes in, a new value object is created, etc.

 ## Revision source